Text Template Node#

 The Text Template node can format text using the Go text/template library.
 Using this node, you can generate text combining elements from the payload for display as a notification or as the body of an email.
 A Text Template node can be used to manually craft data into almost any text based form, everything from building out custom HTML templates for an HTML email to manually building JSON objects that might have to fit a very specific format.

-Text Templates implement a version of the Mustache Template System, which is essentially formatting language which is designed to allow for embedded logic, control flow, and data access directly into a schema.
+Text Templates implement a version of the Mustache Template System, which is essentially formatting language which is designed to allow embedded logic, control flow, and data access directly in a schema.
 The Gravwell Text Template flow node uses the Go text/template package and more or less implements a standard Mustache system.

 Note